andrejonasson/dynamic-coattention-network-plus/README.md

 ```

 ### Dynamic Coattention Network Plus (DCN+)
-The project now includes an implementation of the DCN+ encoder [2] without sentinel vector.
+The project a nearly complete implementation of the DCN+ encoder (work in progress).

-The decoder is a work in progress.

 Instead of mixed ojective the implementation will have cross entropy.